 For the nine months ended September 30, 2023, gross profit was \$14.8 million, or 35.8% of sales revenues, as compared to a gross profit of \$16.5 million, or 32.7% of sales revenues, for the nine months ended September 30, 2022.
-Gross profit margins increased in the western region from the sale of more in-house products, which have higher margins during the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2023, as compared to the nine months ended September 30, 2022, which was partially offset by lower selling prices due to increased competition.
+Gross profit margins increased in the western region from the sale of more in-house products, which have higher margins during the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022, which was partially offset by lower selling prices due to increased competition.